No matter how much we plan or when in the year we choose to go camping, things may not always go as planned.

 Pack away any electricals or cookers too.

-Many people who are scared will often just want to hide under a duvet till it goes away.
+Many people who are scared will often just want to hide under a duvet until it goes away.
 When camping this is not the best place to be.

 If you can hear thunder you are within 10 miles of the storm and also within striking distance if there is lightning.
 Yes, lightning can travel that far, and the most dangerous lightning is that which is positively charged, and it will strike away from the rain, meaning away from where the storm actually is.